saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 Now that you have the Data Provisioning Agent set up and configured, the next step will be to make the connection from your HANA system to your S/4HANA's ABAP data dictionary objects.

-* Go back to your Eclipse IDE and then to the HANA Development Perspective.
+* Go back to your Eclipse IDE and then to the SAP HANA Development Perspective.
 Right click on the system connection you made earlier for the HACKT28 user > open the Provisioning folder > right click on Remote Sources > select New Remote Source.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdirs1.jpg">